XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ##### 2.1.2.1. **`MPToken`** Ledger Identifier

-The Key of an MPToken object is the result of SHA512-Half of the following values, concatenated in order:
+The Key of an MPToken object is computed using the SHA512-Half of the following values, concatenated in order:

 * The `MPToken` space key (0x007F).
 * The `MPTokenIssuanceID` for the issuance being held.